rogurr/patina-qemu/Readme.md

   stuart_build -c Platforms/QemuSbsaPkg/PlatformBuild.py --flashrom
 ```

-The --flashrom option for stuart_build will launch the firmware and boot into the UEFI shell demonstrating the loading of
+The final stuart_build command will compile the ARM support code, launch QEMU, and boot into the UEFI shell to demonstrate
+the loading of the pre-built Patina DXE Core driver.
+Switching the path `QemuSbsaPkg` to `QemuQ35Pkg` will compile the Q35
+X86 architecture platform package.

-the pre-built Patina DXE Core driver.
-For more options or details about the environment, please refer to
+For more options or details about building in your native environment or integrating changes, please refer to
 [Rust Integration](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/docs/Rust_Integration.md)
 or [Build Details](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/docs/Build_Details.md).